igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-* Create leveling mechanism by awarding XP.
-** Show Level, XP, HP in status view.
+** Show Level, XP, XP needed for next level and HP in status view.

 * getDamageForAttack needs to take character attack and opponent defense into account ** Clothing can increase defense